seek-oss/vocab/README.md

 }
 ```

-Vocab will automatically parse these strings as ICU messages, identify the required parameters and ensure TypeScript knows the values must be passed in.
+Vocab will automatically parse these strings as ICU messages and generate strict types for any parameters it finds.

 ```tsx
 t('my key with param', { name: 'Vocab' });